 symptoms that you and your doctor have discussed as being more serious

-treatment.
-Watchful waiting is not a good idea for people who have cystic
+Watchful waiting is a wait-and-see approach.
+It's not a good idea for people who have cystic

 fibrosis.
 If your child has any signs of cystic fibrosis, even if they seem to

 The following doctors can diagnose and treat cystic

 Other health professionals may also be involved in your

 Cystic fibrosis care centers

 offer the best, most comprehensive treatment available by addressing

 You can find one by contacting the Cystic Fibrosis Foundation at

 To prepare for your appointment, see the topic Making the Most of Your Appointment.